 I can’t emphasize enough, however, that this park is best saved for hiking during the heart of summer and fall.
 Although there are some beautiful wooden bridges that will help to keep your feet dry, ultimately this park is a meadow and many of the lower portions of the trail can be completely submerged underwater during April, May, and even June, depending on how much snow Tahoe received the prior winter.

 Although I have you arbitrarily turning around for this route at the derelict wooden structure located 1.5 miles from the trailhead (set back in the trees), you could continue south exploring other sections of the park.
+One example of an extended route through this park is to follow the same trail I feature on the Cross-Country Skiing at Washoe Meadows State Park blog.

-For those of you who are interested, here is a poster available for purchase that I designed featuring an image taken in Washoe Meadow State Park on January 25, 2017.
+For those of you who are interested, here is a poster available for purchase that I designed featuring an image taken in Washoe Meadows State Park on January 25, 2017.
 Click on the image of the poster to go see all of the types of prints available at my RedBubble.
 Thanks for your support!